pensjonatus/flash-fiction/blog/unemployed.md

 ---
-title: 'Unemployed'
+title: Unemployed
 date: '2015-03-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When I was little, we would play all day and live off the land all day.
 Tommy,